 The following is a comprehensive guide to help you understand exactly what a balance transfer is, how it can benefit you by reducing your credit card interest repayments, and how to compare the available balance transfer credit cards to find the best offer for you.
 Take note that all balance transfer offers require good credit for application approval.

-Some of these credit cards offer 0% for 6 months and some low rate 12 month balance transfer options.
+Some of these credit cards offer 0% balance transfer rates and some low rate longer term balance transfer options.
 Where the balance transfer rate is the same, you will then need to look at other features such as the annual fee and purchases interest rate.

 Balance Transfer Credit Card Offer